Alfyu07/simple-youtube-downloader/Readme.md

 - python
 - pytube

-First, you need to install python, you can install it from [python downloads] (https://www.python.org/downloads/).
+First, you need to install python, you can install it from [python downloads](https://www.python.org/downloads/).

 Then, you need to install pytube, Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [pytube](https://github.com/pytube/pytube).